lesliefinlayson/Election_Analysis/README.md

 ## Election_Audit Results:

 •	A total of 369,711 votes were cast in this election.
-To find the total votes of the election, a loop was written for each row in the CSV file and a line added to tally the count:
+__Procedure__:  To find the total votes of the election, a loop was written for each row in the CSV file and a line added to tally the count: